Frederick Traill-Burroughs: Military career

 Aged 17, he joined the 2nd Bn.
 93rd (Sutherland Highlanders) Regiment of Foot, as an ensign.

-He served throughout the Crimean War with his Regiment, fighting at the Battle of Alma and the Battle of Balaclava where the 93rd were part of The Thin Red Line.
+He served throughout the Crimean War with his regiment, fighting at the Battle of Alma and the Battle of Balaclava where the 93rd were part of The Thin Red Line.
 Despite many casualties caused by fever, cholera and dysentery, as well as enemy action, his own health was usually good.
-The Regiment was in the front line at Sebastopol when the war ended.
+The regiment was in the front line at Sebastopol when the war ended.
 They were preparing to assault the town - it is said with Burroughs leading the first wave of the Highland Brigade - but discovered next morning that the enemy had withdrawn during the previous night, so he missed his moment of potential glory.

-Burroughs was also one of the first – if not the very first – through the breaches at the besieged town of Lucknow in the Indian Rebellion of 1857, for which he was recommended by the men of his Regiment for a Victoria Cross, although due to internal military politics this was not awarded.
+Burroughs was also one of the first – if not the very first – through the breaches at the besieged town of Lucknow in the Indian Rebellion of 1857, for which he was recommended by the men of his regiment for a Victoria Cross, although due to internal military politics this was not awarded.

-In 1864 he was promoted to Lieutenant-Colonel and commanded the Regiment in bitter fighting on the North West Frontier, particularly during the Ambela/Umbeyla Campaign.
-He returned home with the Regiment in 1870 and after a spell in command at Edinburgh Castle he eventually retired from the Command of the 93rd Highlanders in October 1873, being replaced by Colonel William McBean VC.
-He was promoted to Major General on 16th March 1880 and Lieutenant-General on 1st July 1881.
+In 1864 he was promoted to lieutenant-colonel and commanded the regiment in bitter fighting on the North West Frontier, particularly during the Ambela campaign.
+He returned home with the regiment in 1870 and after a spell in command at Edinburgh Castle he eventually retired from the command of the 93rd Highlanders in October 1873, being replaced by Colonel William McBean VC.
+He was promoted to major general on 16 March 1880 and lieutenant-general on 1 July 1881.

-From 1897 to 1904, he was Colonel-in-Chief of the Royal Warwickshire Fusiliers.
+From 1897 to 1904, he was colonel-in-chief of the Royal Warwickshire Fusiliers.